Hornsey College of Art

-Hornsey College of Art (a.k.a.
-Hornsey School of Art) was a college in Crouch End in the London Borough of Haringey, England.
+Teaching at Crouch End ceased about 1982.

 The HCA was "an iconic British art institution, renowned for its experimental and progressive approach to art and design education".

 Background

 The college was founded in 1880 as the Hornsey School of Arts by Charles Swinstead, an artist and teacher who lived at Crouch End, Hornsey.
 The college passed to his son, Frank Swinstead, following his death in 1890.
-During the inter-war years the schools curriculum was composed of Fine Art, Advertising Design and Industrial Applied Art.
-It continued its day-time classes during World War II and was one of only two London art schools that did not vacate the capital during the blitz.
+During the inter-war years, the school's curriculum was composed of Fine Art, Advertising Design, and Industrial Applied Art.
+It continued its day-time classes during the Second World War and was one of only two London art schools which did not leave the capital during the blitz.

-It became Hornsey College of Arts and Crafts in 1955.
-It survived until 1973 as a named entity, when it joined Enfield Technical College and Hendon Technical College to become Middlesex Polytechnic.
+In 1955 the school became the Hornsey College of Arts and Crafts and continued under that name until 1973, when it was merged with Enfield Technical College and Hendon Technical College as part of Middlesex Polytechnic.
 The Polytechnic later became Middlesex University.